 The way that many companies carry out their budgeting and planning processes now doesn’t allow them to be agile.
 However, adopting a rolling forecast enables you to be proactive as situations shift.
 Adopting rolling forecasting doesn’t have to be difficult, especially when you utilize financial analysis software.

 Are You Putting out Fires or Weathering the Storm?

 At some firms, it can take between three and six months to complete a budget.
 The reason it takes so long is because these companies rely upon inefficient methods such as manually entering data into spreadsheets.
 This error-prone, time-wasting method often involves multiple versions of spreadsheets.
-By the time the budget is finally approved, the numbers are so out-of-date as to be useless.
+By the time the budget is finally approved, the numbers are so out of date as to be useless.

 Using spreadsheets (especially when you’re importing and exporting data from an ERP system) also doesn’t allow you to react to new situations.
 What will happen to your firm’s profits if one of your major suppliers goes out of business?
 Many companies haven’t planned for such an eventuality because their budgeting and forecasting processes don’t allow for it.

-Implementing Rolling Forecasting (and How Financial Analysis Software Helps You Do It)
+(And How Financial Analysis Software Helps You Do It)

 A rolling forecast is a forecast that is updated at set intervals (some businesses refresh them every three to six months).
 It’s not meant to replace your budget, it’s meant to complement it.
 A rolling forecast allows you to adapt your budget to the marketplace’s changing realities.

 We’ll go back to the example of a supplier that has gone out of business.
 A traditional, static budget wouldn’t take such an event into account.
 In contrast, a rolling budget would give you the predictive capability to examine the effect of such a loss.
 You would be able to judge the impact on your business and prepare accordingly.